recordcrash/homestuck-slur-removal-mod/README.md

 ## Usage

-Extract this as its own folder inside the `mods/` directory of the Homestuck Collection Asset Pack.
+Extract the [source code zip](https://github.com/recordcrash/homestuck-slur-removal-mod/releases) as its own folder inside the `mods/` directory of the Homestuck Collection Asset Pack.
 The path `[...]/mods/homestuck-slur-removal-mod/mod.js` should be valid.